SSWConsulting/SSW.People.Profiles/Toby-Churches/Toby-Churches.md

 ## Academic Pursuits

-Currently pursuing his fourth year of Software Engineering at the University of Newcastle, Toby is committed to continuous learning and academic excellence.
-His academic journey empowers him to stay updated with the latest industry trends, ensuring he remains at the forefront of technology.
+Toby recently graduated with Class 1 honors in Software Engineering from the University of Newcastle.
+This significant academic achievement is a testament to his dedication to continuous learning and academic excellence.
+As a graduate, Toby combines his strong theoretical foundation with practical skills, ensuring he stays at the forefront of technology and industry trends.
+His academic success further solidifies his ability to deliver innovative and effective software solutions.

 ## Passion for Collaboration